elheck/watering_node/README.md

 # watering_node

 A simple arduino pro mini based watering automation system meant for one plant.
+Can act alone with programed parameters, but is also a I2c Slave through which parameters can be set and data can be streamed.

 Includes:
 * Soil Moisture Sensor